METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Cobalt is a naturally-occurring, silvery-grey magnetic metal with properties similar to iron and nickel.
 Small amounts of cobalt are found in most rocks, soil, water, and organisms.
 It is usually combined with oxygen, sulphur, or arsenic.
 Vitamin B12, a cobalt-containing compound also referred to as cobalamin, is an important dietary nutrient.
 Cobalt has several radioisotopes, two of which are commercially important (60Co, 57Co).
 There are numerous other synonyms and product names for cobalt; see the Hazardous Substances Data Bank (HSDB) for more information.[3,4,5]

 Cobalt and its compounds were classified by the International Agency for Research on Cancer (IARC) in 1991 as Group 2B, possibly carcinogenic to humans.
 This classification was based on inadequate evidence in humans linking exposure and lung cancer, but limited or sufficient evidence in animals for some specific cobalt compounds.
 In 2006, IARC classified cobalt metal with tungsten carbide in powders, hard metals, or sintered carbides as Group 2A, probably carcinogenic to humans.
-Recent epidemiological studies of hard metal workers in France and Sweden reported increased lung cancer rates in workers exposed to cobalt with tungsten carbide.
+Epidemiological studies of hard metal workers in France and Sweden reported increased lung cancer rates in workers exposed to cobalt with tungsten carbide.
 However, more conclusive epidemiological evidence or strong mechanistic evidence are required to establish a causal link.

 Respiratory effects of chronic occupational exposure to cobalt are well documented.
 Cobalt is likely the primary contributor to health effects associated with hard metal welding.
 These range from irritation, decreased pulmonary function, and asthma to hard metal lung disease involving pneumonia and fibrosis.
 Cardiovascular effects are also reported from inhalation exposures.
 Cobalt exposure can result in skin sensitization and allergic dermatitis.